 CP/M-IDE is quite unusual in that it is built with a unix like shell as the system loader.
 From the shell the CP/M system is started, but it is also possible to use the shell to read the FAT file system and provide directory listings, to print memory and disk sector contents, and to provide status for the attached drive.
-Other versions of CP/M for Z180 have file system write capability included, but due to the limited capacity (32kB ROM) of the RC2014 these additional file management functions had to be omitted from the CP/M-IDE ROM, though they are available from the
+Other versions of CP/M for Z180 have file system write capability included, but due to the limited capacity (32kB) of the RC2014 ROM these additional file management functions had to be omitted from the CP/M-IDE ROM, though they are available from the

 The chicken or the egg?
 In this case the z88dk is both the starting point CP/M-IDE and the finishing point for developing CP/M-IDE applications.

 By default the z88dk ACIA drivers are set up to use a 15 Byte transmit buffer.
 This needs to be changed to a 31 Byte transmit buffer, by changing this configuration to

 Also, if you wish to enable the shadow RAM setting where the Memory Module or SC108 Module is used then this setting needs to be changed to